benfred/py-spy/README.md

 the profiled program in some way.
 Usually, the profiling code runs inside of the target python process, which will slow down and change how the program operates.
 This means it's not generally safe to use these profilers for debugging issues in production services since they will usually have a noticeable impact on performance.
-The only other Python profiler that runs totally in a separate process is [pyflame](https://github.com/uber/pyflame), which profiles remote python processes by using the ptrace system call.
-While pyflame is a great project, it doesn't support Python 3.7 yet and doesn't work on OSX, Windows or FreeBSD.

 ### How does py-spy work?